All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 than engaging in new wars of conquest, devoted his attention to the critical areas of the empire: in Judaea,

-seized and destroyed Jerusalem; in Britain the consul Gnaeus Julius Agricola started in 78 a
+seized and destroyed Jerusalem; in Britain the consul Gnaeus Julius Agricola started in 78 a series of campaigns against the tribes of Wales, Northern England and Scotland to stop their raids

-into southern England; in Germany the Romans controlled the left bank of the Rhine and the right
+into Southern England; in Germany the Romans controlled the left bank of the Rhine and the right

 bank of the Danube; the two rivers formed a wedge (Agri Decumates corresponding broadly to the Black Forest) which weakened the overall defence of the Roman